Tearsheet

 Joe Binz, Chief Financial Officer

-Joe Binz joined Atlassian as Chief Financial Officer in 2022, where he oversees the company's financial strategy and operations.
-He brings over 25 years of finance leadership experience in the technology industry, having held significant roles at Microsoft Corporation, Intel Corporation, and KPMG Peat Marwick before joining Atlassian.
+Joe Binz joined Atlassian as Chief Financial Officer in September 2022, overseeing the company's Accounting, Finance, Internal Audit, Investor Relations, Tax, and Treasury teams.
+He brings over 25 years of finance leadership and experience in the technology industry.
+Prior to joining Atlassian, Binz was Microsoft's Corporate Vice President, Finance, where he was responsible for financial planning and analysis, investor relations, acquisition integration, and procurement functions.
+His career also includes significant roles at Intel Corporation and KPMG Peat Marwick.

 Anu Bharadwaj, President